CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 • No STL containers or additional libraries may be used in the implementation of the project classes.
 However, you can use STL containers in the Tester class for the testing purposes.

-• The required functionality is provided in the Crop class.
+• The required functionality is provided in the Order class.
 There is no need for any modifications to the implementation of this class.

 • The test program must use the provided Random class to generate test data.